Painters and their Palettes

 Catherine Kehoe's palette

-lower right: foundation white (WN)
+lower right: titanium white

 upper right: palette cups for medium (1 part stand oil, 4 or 5 parts solvent) and solvent (odorless thinner, Gamsol or Turpenoid)